pinerylabs/project-management/.github/ISSUE_TEMPLATE/feature-request.md

 name: Feature Request
 about: Ask for something new to be added
 title: ''
-labels: Feature Request
+labels: Customer, Feature
-assignees: andrewminer
+assignees: ''

 ---